databricks/cli/docs/commands.md

  * `--owner` - Username of Provider owner.
  * `--recipient-profile-str` - This field is required when the __authentication_type__ is **TOKEN** or not provided.

-## `bricks account published-app-integration` - manage published OAuth app integrations like Tableau Cloud for Databricks in AWS cloud.
+## `databricks account published-app-integration` - manage published OAuth app integrations like Tableau Cloud for Databricks in AWS cloud.

 These commands enable administrators to manage published oauth app integrations, which is required for adding/using Published OAuth App Integration like Tableau Cloud for Databricks in AWS cloud.